gigimcc4/datafeminism_bk_review/README.md

 # datafeminism
-A topic Modeling approach on Data Feminism today
+A topic Modeling approach on Data Feminism book reviews from Good Reads, Amazon and blogs.